 10am.
 Earliest check-in, 4pm.
 Both are flexible, subject to availability.

-Rates usually include a Continental breakfast, transfers to and from the altiport, and a shuttle service to the slopes.
+Rates include a Continental breakfast, transfers to and from the airport, and a shuttle service to the slopes.

 The residences close in the middle of April and reopen in early December every year.